heptarch/heptarch.github.io/drafts/cone.md

 ## II. <a href="#toc">Overture</a><a id="sec-2" name="sec-2"></a>

-A cone is a naturally poetic shape: it radiates outward from a point, conveying via space what a stone dropped in a pond does through time; it is a spatial ripple.
-We will let this ripple carry us away from the object of our meditations and into the diverse realms of art, literature, poetry, philosophy, math, physics, architecture, and engineering.
+A cone is a naturally poetic form: it radiates outward from a point, conveying via space what a stone dropped in a pond does through time; it is a spatial ripple.
+We will let this ripple carry us radially away from the object of our meditations and into the diverse realms of art, literature, poetry, philosophy, math, physics, architecture, and engineering.

 ## List